 Apple Airpods Max

-For truly luxurious comfort: Bang & Olufsen Beoplay HX
+For the best all-round audio experience: Bang & Olufsen Beoplay H95

 For the workout of a lifetime: Bose Sport Earbuds